LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 > The Terraorm code here deploys the Honeypot VM, Firewall Rules NIC, etc.
 {: .prompt-info }

-## Step 2: Configuring the Honeypot Server
+## Configuring the Honeypot Server

 when the VM and Resources are deployed by terraform I will connect by SSH and setup the Honeypot server.
 It is configured  following these steps below:

 - **Connecting to the VM by SSH**

 This is a screenshot showing how to connect by SSH from the terminal

 ![SSH Connection](assets/images/posts/2024-01-17-Honeypot-in-Azure/Connection Vis SSH.png){: w="900" h="900" }
 _SSH Connection_